 My challenge to you: try thinking and thanking every single night for two weeks.
 I really can’t overstate how powerful this practice is, so give it a try!

-And just to get you started, why not tell me one thing you’re really grateful for right now?
+And just to get you started, why not share one thing you’re really grateful for right now?
 Remember, gratitude for the things you have tends to attract more of what you want!